Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

-In order to form a determined system, the equations of motion need to be supplemented by a spin condition; the latter is even today still regarded as an open question, with a long history of debates concerning which one is the {}``best'' condition (see Ref.~\cite{Semerak I} for a comprehensive review and list of references).
-In Sec.~\ref{sub:Center-of-mass} and Appendix \ref{sec:Spin Conditions} we briefly discuss its meaning, and the related problem of the relativistic definition of center of mass; a detailed discussion of the subtleties involved is given in the companion paper~\cite{Helical}.
-This subject is of relevance in this work because in order for the two physical gravito-electromagnetic analogies mentioned above (both for the force and for the precession of the spin vector) to be \emph{exact}, the Mathisson-Pirani spin condition is required.
-This condition is poorly understood in most literature; namely, its degeneracy and the exotic helical solutions it allows.
-A lot of skepticism has been drawn into it because these helical solutions have been deemed unphysical.
-These assessments arise from misconceptions dissected in~\cite{Helical}, where it is clarified that there is nothing wrong with Mathisson-Pirani spin condition; it is as valid as the Tulczyjew-Dixon \cite{Tulczyjew,Dixon1964,Dixon1970I}, the Papapetrou-Corinaldesi \cite{Corinaldesi Papapetrou}, or any other physically reasonable condition (there are infinite possibilities), the choice between them being just a matter of convenience.
+In order to form a determined system, the equations of motion need to be supplemented by a spin condition; the latter is even today still regarded as an open question, with a long history of debates concerning which one is the ``best'' condition (see \cite{Semerak I} for a review and list of references).
+In Sec.~\ref{sub:Center-of-mass} we briefly discuss its meaning and the problem of the relativistic definition of center of mass.
+This is of relevance here because the two physical analogies mentioned above (for the force and for the spin precession) rely on a specific choice --- the Mathisson-Pirani spin condition.

-{}{} Many applications in this work are examples where the Mathisson-Pirani condition is the best choice; that is discussed in detail in Appendix \ref{sec:Spin Conditions}.